The Roches (album): Reception

-It has continued to be highly rated.
+Retrospective assessments have also been positive.
 AllMusic characterized it as a "mischievous and highly original folk blend".
 Rating the album 10/10 in the Spin Alternative Record Guide, Ann Powers praised Fripp's guitar accompaniment and spare "audio vérité" production but noted his efforts "would be merely a gorgeous surface if not for the songs themselves.
 Suzzy and Terre each contribute winners, but it's Maggie whose genius dominates."
-The Rolling Stone Album Guide gave it five stars and called it an "unprecedented thrill" that was "spare, loose, pointed" and equating it to the Greenwich Village version of the New York punk explosion.
+The Rolling Stone Album Guide gave it five stars, calling it an "unprecedented thrill" and a Greenwich Village folk parallel to the New York punk explosion.

 Cover versions and samples

 "The Married Men" was covered by Phoebe Snow on her 1979 album Against the Grain.

-"Hammond Song" was covered by The Colourfield on their 1985 debut album Virgins and Philistines and by Whitney on their 2020 album Candid.
+"Hammond Song" was covered by the Colourfield on their 1985 debut album Virgins and Philistines and by Whitney on their 2020 album Candid.
 It was also covered by salyu x salyu on the 2012 album s(o)un(d)beams+.

-In 2020, The Avalanches sampled "Hammond Song" on "We Will Always Love You" (feat.
-Blood Orange), the first single from their album We Will Always Love You.
-The sampled line, "We'll always love you but that's not the point," forms the refrain of the song.
+The Avalanches sampled "Hammond Song" on "We Will Always Love You", the first single from their 2020 album of the same name.